Pet Refuge: What will the $300,000 raised be spent on?

 A play area, aviary, chew proof beds, collars and kitty litter are just some of the items a new Pet Refuge shelter will now be able to buy thanks to your generosity.

-Herald readers have helped raise nearly $300,000 for the new shelter which will temporarily care for up to 500 pets, removing one of the barriers that prevent victims from leaving domestic violence.
+Herald readers have helped raise nearly $300,000 for the new shelter which will temporarily care for up to 500 pets a year, removing one of the barriers that prevent victims from leaving domestic violence.

 A Pledge Me campaign, supported by the Herald, was launched in May with a target of $250,000 to help pay for the internal fitout.